 Baofeng BF F8HP Summary

 This is a powerful, inexpensive, versatile handheld radio.
 This two way radio is great for hunting, hiking, skiing, snowmobiling, sailing, long caravan car trips and camping.
+It is NOT waterproof/water resistant.

 If you use this radio for a construction site or team, get the FRS or GMRS licensing and set the max wattage to the legal limit to remain legal.